WSU-kduncan/ceg3120-Nanomarine/Projects/Project0/git-guide.md

   - Captures a snapshot of currently staged changes
   -  `git commit -m "message"`
 - push
+  - Uploads local content to remote repository
+  - `git push`
 - fetch
+  - Downloads commits, files, and refs from a remote repository into your local repository.
+  -  `git fetch`
 - merge
 - pull
 - branch